Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Results

-The main focus of this study to analyse the positioning of the remaining (solid line) curves shown in Fig.~\ref{fig:success_rate}, in comparison with the \texttt{MI\_B2A} and the \texttt{B2A} lines.
-First, we observe that, for each of the three datasets, there are a number of solid-line curves above the yellow dash-dotted curve \texttt{B2A}, for all observed displacements.
-This demonstrates that some I2I methods indeed can help to approach a ``monomodal case'', and make the registration task easier when using the observed (monomodal) registration methods, SIFT and $\alpha$-AMD.
+The main focus of this study is to analyse the positioning of the remaining curves (with markers) presented in Fig.~\ref{fig:success_rate} and \ref{fig:success_rate_3D}, in comparison with the reference methods.
+First, we observe that, for each of the four datasets, there are a number of solid-line curves above the yellow-green dotted curve \texttt{B2A}, for all observed displacements.
+This demonstrates that some I2I translation methods indeed can help to approach a ``monomodal case'', and make the registration task easier when using the observed (monomodal) registration methods, SIFT and $\alpha$-AMD.

 We also note that, similar as for the modality translation, the performances of the different registration methods show significant data-dependency.
 On the structure-rich Zurich data, SIFT performs rather well on modality translated images (and even on the original multimodal pairs).
-One exception is the StarGANv2 generated Zurich data, \texttt{star\_A} and \texttt{star\_B} in Fig.~\ref{fig:zurich_success_SIFT} and \ref{fig:zurich_success_aAMD}, where SIFT is completely failing.
+One exception is the StarGANv2 generated Zurich data, \texttt{star\_A} and \texttt{star\_B} in Fig.~\ref{fig:success_rate}A, where SIFT is completely failing.
 On the biomedical data, where features are less salient, $\alpha$-AMD, being an intensity-based method, tends to come out ahead.
-Fig~\ref{fig:eliceiri_success_SIFT} particularly indicates very poor performance of SIFT-based registration on the Histological data.
+Fig~\ref{fig:success_rate}E particularly indicates very poor performance of SIFT-based registration on the Histological data.

-In general, the I2I translation methods followed by either SIFT or $\alpha$-AMD registration appear as far less sensitive to the initial displacement, compared to MI; in particular, several of them outperform MI on Zurich dataset for larger displacements.
+In general, the I2I translation methods followed by either SIFT (on 2D data) or $\alpha$-AMD (on 2D and 3D data) registration appear as far less sensitive to the initial displacement, compared to MI; in particular, several of them outperform MI on Zurich dataset for larger displacements.